seananderson/portfolio-review/ms.md

 [@haak2012]

 We can also use MPT directly to optimally allocate harvesting efforts.
-This suggestion is not new --- some of the earliest references to ecological portfolios suggest portfolio theory as a management tool [@baldursson1997;
+This suggestion is not new---some of the earliest references to ecological portfolios suggest portfolio theory as a management tool [@baldursson1997;
 @costanza2000] but few studies have explored the idea to its full extent and interest in the topic has expanded strongly in recent years [e.g. @edwards2004;